Teachers at the Well

 Rabbi David Ingber

-Rabbi David A. Ingber is Founding Rabbi at Romemu.
-A disciple of Rabbi Zalman Schachter-Shalomi, famed Founder of the Jewish Renewal movement, he was ordained by Reb Zalman in 2004.
-He is also the Senior Director of Jewish Life and the Bronfman Center at 92NY.
-Rabbi Ingber serves on faculty for the Wexner Heritage Program, The Shalom Hartman Institute of North America and Israel, and other institutions.
+Rabbi David A. Ingber is the Founder and Senior Rabbi at Romemu, NYC, a community he founded in 2008 that today has over 600 households.
+Rabbi Ingber is a disciple of Rabbi Zalman Schachter-Shalomi, famed founder of the Jewish Renewal movement, and was ordained by Reb Zalman in 2004.
+Rabbi Ingber serves on the faculty for the Wexner Heritage Program, The Shalom Hartman Institute of North America and Israel, The 92nd Street Y’s program for Rabbinic Entrepreneurship, and other institutions.
+He was an AJWS Global Justice Fellow, and a Rabbinic Fellow in the Shalom Hartman Institute’s Rabbinic Leadership Initiative.
+Rabbi Ingber has lectured extensively on the topics of spirituality, theology, Jewish mysticism, prayer, and meditation.

 Rabbi Dianne Cohler-Esses